sourcecred/docs/docs/beta/plugins/discord.md

 Channel Categories are also supported.
 Simply add the category ID the same as you would add a channel ID.
 The category weight will be used if there is not a weight explicitly set for a channel within the category.

 ### roleWeightConfig
 This can be used similarly to `reactionWeightConfig` to change the multipliers for reactions given by users with a given role.
 Reactions given by someone with a role that has a weight of 2 will be worth twice as much as reactions given by someone with a role that has a weight of 1. `//` comments are also supported here.
+If a user has multiply weighted roles, the highest weight will be used.

 ### propsChannels
+There are 3 edge types that connect a message to a user: `authors`, `mentions`, and `props`.
+By default, a message will use `authors` and `mentions`.
+If you add channel IDs to propsChannels, messages in those channels will use `authors` for the author and `props` for people mentioned.
+With a high edge weight set for `props` edges, the people mentioned in messages in that channel will receive much more cred than the authors.
+Additionally, props channels allow reactions by the author of a message to be counted (they are usually ignored).
+This is a great way to implement a #props or #praise channel, where people can post praise for others.

+### includeNsfwChannels
+In Discord, channels can be marked as NSFW (not safe for work) in the channel's settings.
+If you really want to include NSWF channels in the graph, you can set includeNsfwChannels to true.
+We discourage this, because message previews are included in the CredGraph, so you may be exposing explicit content publicly.

 [yarn]: https://classic.yarnpkg.com/